How Much Does a Franchise Cost?

-When you buy a franchise, there are several costs involved, which you’ll need to understand before deciding whether it’s the right move for you.
-The exact franchise costs will heavily depend on which industry you’re entering and which franchise you want to join.
+There are various costs involved in opening a franchise, and how much you’ll have to pay will heavily depend on which industry you’re entering and which brand you want to join.
 Here, we break down the potential costs involved in buying an average UK franchise to provide a basic idea of what you can expect.

-How much you’ll need to pay to get everything up and running will depend on various factors, including:
+How much you’ll need to pay to get everything up and running will depend on various factors:

 The Costs Involved in Buying a UK Franchise